-A dedication to quality and respect for Native American culture led to Coyote's Game buying only from individual artists or families, and from reputable Native American crafts cooperatives.
+A dedication to quality and respect for indigenous culture led to Coyote's Game buying only from individual artists or families, and from reputable Native American crafts cooperatives.

 In the past 10 years many things have changed.
 The American Indian people who carry on traditional crafts are faced with higher costs for materials--everything from silver to beads has skyrocketed--along with the general inflation affecting our economy.
 Because of this the artists have raised their prices and, as a consequence, so have we.
 But in a world of mass produced consumer goods, the intrinsic value of a truly hand made item is far greater than its actual dollar value.